jaycody/hci_qa/README.md

 _________________________

 ###3.
 Assessment Phase
-1. **Learn who's who.** [Automation Engineer]
+1. **Learn who's who.**
     - introductions, roles, responsibilities
-2. **Learn the workflow and generate a UI sketch** [Automation Engineer]
+2. **Learn the workflow and generate a UI sketch**
     - use [interactive sketching notation] and Illustrator
-3. **Define requirements for functional testing** [HCI]
+3. **Define requirements for functional testing**
     - Can't test everything, so what are we most concerned with?
     - create the input, determine the output, compare to expected
-4. **Determine what to do with test results?**   [HCI]
+4. **Determine what to do with test results?**
     - Who receives the auto-emailed failure notifications?
 SMS?
-    - Decision makers want timely reports!
-5. **Determine who writes the scripts, who runs the sripts, and who's waiting for results**  [HCI]
+5. **Determine who writes the scripts, who runs the sripts, and who's waiting for results**
-6. **Identify process and next steps** [Automation Engineer]
+6. **Identify process and next steps**

 #####Assessment for Version 2 of the automation project:
-- Define and test the operational requirments (version 2 features)
+- Define and test the operational requirements for HCI website (version 2 features)
     - eg. Performance, Stress and Volume

+#####Assessment for Version 3 of the automation project:
+- Define and test the functional and operational requirements for the **HCI Platform**

 _____________________________

 ###4.
 Scope
-This test plan covers basic UI and DB functionality as would be required for general user scenarios within a wide variety of environments and platforms.
+This test plan covers basic UI functionality as would be required for general user scenarios within a wide variety of environments and platforms.

 ####**In-Scope:**
 - **Platforms and Environments**